-Every Commander-in-Chief in turn has eulogized our Secretary-Treasurer of many years, Horace Hammer, and beggared the English language in search for new adjectives to do so, to the extent that there can be nothing new left for me to say concerning him, though I voice most heartily the sentiments that have been uttered in his commendation in the past.
-As a matter of fact, every Commander-in-Chief must realize, to some extent, that while he bears the title he is not in reality the Commander-in-Chief, and that year after year our little Napolean efficiently stands at the helm, guiding our course in manner acceptable to all, and that each succeeding Commander-in-Chief Horace Hammer really does the lion's share of the work for this ha hi th as si hi to ti st in a j¢ h:
+Hammer, and beggared

+that have been uttered in his commendation in the past.
+As a matter of fact ...
+Commander-in-Chief must realize, to some extent, that while between the fittle he is not in reality the efficiently stands at the helm, guiding our course in manner acceptable to all and that each succeeding Commander-in-Chief must admit that he is reless of a figure-head and that Horace Hammer really does the lion's share of the work for this ni ha th as si m hi to ti in ac jc h: se ef tl

-EN(
+EN